The Best Body Horror Movies (And How To Watch Them)

 Last but not least, we have Ginger Snaps.
 In this supernatural horror film, we follow two teenage sisters; one turns into a werewolf after being bitten by one when she begins her period.

-Ginger Snaps is another excellent werewolf movie and, again, a fantastic look into what a painful transformation for a werewolf would look like.
+Ginger Snaps is another excellent werewolf movie and, again, a fantastic look into what a painful transformation for a werewolf might look like.
 I think I almost like this one more than AAWIL because the change feels so much slower and more intense – and if you're looking for body horror, it's exactly what you need.

-Stream Ginger Snaps on Pluto TV.
+Stream Ginger Snaps on Peacock.

 Rent/Buy Ginger Snaps on Apple TV.